 Pirelli works with sustainable producers in Thailand.
 Michelin is trying to use high-tech to increase the lifespan of tires and Continental is working with the Fraunhofer Institute to research a replacement raw material: Russian dandelion.
 Grown on a large scale in Europe, it is intended to help replace natural rubber.
 In addition, discarded old tires, retreaded and processed, could be put back on the market - instead of in the trash.

-Real change of heart or just greenwashing?
-MAKRO follows the intricate supply chains of tire manufacturers all the way to Southeast Asia and investigates the extent to which the tire industry's efforts to produce “clean” rubber have substance.
+A real change of heart or just greenwashing?
+MAKRO follows the tire manufacturers' intricate supply chains all the way to Southeast Asia and investigates the extent to which the tire industry's efforts to use "clean" rubber have substance.